jerry153fish/jr_os/README.md

 # Toy OS for learning rust

-A Toy OS in rust
+A Toy OS in rust for learning purpose follow (https://os.phil-opp.com)[https://os.phil-opp.com/] as guide.

 # How to start